Chris Hosea

-Chris Hosea (born November 11, 1973, Princeton, New Jersey) is an American poet.
-Hosea earned his AB in English from Harvard University.
-He later graduated with an MFA in Poetry from the University of Massachusetts Amherst's MFA Program for Poets & Writers.
-Pulitzer Prize-winning poet John Ashbery selected Hosea's first poetry collection, Put Your Hands In, for the Walt Whitman Award from the Academy of American Poets.
-Ashbery, in his judge's citation for the Walt Whitman Award, compared Hosea's work to that of Marcel Duchamp, and wrote that his poetry "somehow subsumes derision and erotic energy and comes out on top...One feels plunged in a wave of happening that is about to crest."
-Outrider poet Anne Waldman, presenting the Whitman Award, said, "[Hosea's] poetry carries a refreshing, unpretentious sexual candor, making now-you-see-it, now-you-don’t moves like an illusionist, and is contemporary without being facile."
+Chris Hosea (born 1973) is an American poet, artist, and writer.
+Hosea earned his AB in English from Harvard College (graduated 1998).

+Hosea graduated in 2006 with a MFA in Poetry from the University of Massachusetts Amherst MFA Program for Poets & Writers, where he studied with James Tate, Peter Gizzi, and Dara Barrois/Dixon.

+Poet John Ashbery selected Hosea's first poetry collection, Put Your Hands In, for the Walt Whitman Award from the Academy of American Poets.

 Put Your Hands In

 Reviewers of Put Your Hands In have highlighted the book's emphasis on contradiction, the absurd, and sound, comparing it to the work of Language poets.
-Poet and critic Stu Watson described Hosea's poetry as "not a confession but a revelation," calling it the product of "an impossibly refined imaginative vision, a vision that, remarkably open to interpretation, manages to reveal almost nothing about its creator, the poet beyond the page, while disclosing volumes about the contemporary reality in which that poet lives."
 Cristina M Rau critiqued the book's "distracting...references to hyper-contemporary technology that simply does not seem to fit: iPhones, Facebook, Uggs, Instagram," but added that "The pieces confuse and delight and reveal in a mostly successful way."

 Publishers Weekly found that Put Your Hands In "juggles sexualized imagery, contemporary and historical pop cultural references, and an inventive approach to language that is as relentlessly provocative as it is approachable."
 Library Journal described Hosea's poetry as an "energized, tumbling mass of tight-stitched imagery" that "presents a sort of nutty roadshow of American culture."

+Put Your Hands Ins Boston book launch was hosted by The Harvard Advocate, and included supporting readings by Peter Gizzi, Josh Bell, and Christina Davis (poet), curator of the Woodberry Poetry Room at Harvard University.